 Terrazzo is the new star of the international design scene.
 The colorful flooring exudes Mediterranean flair, ease and elegance.
 Get to know the zero-emission eye-catcher

-The Terrazzo floor is the new trend of the designer scene.
-In addition to its characteristic appearance, which consists of many-colored rock fragments, the beautiful surface scores through innumerable design options.
+Terrazzo flooring is the new trend in Designer Scene.
+In addition to its characteristic appearance, which consists of multicolored rock fragments, the cast surface wonder scores with countless design options.

-Above all, the floor covering impresses with its outstanding eco-balance, since only natural materials are used for the production.
-Thanks to the latest processing technology, the Terrazzo trend is increasingly used in the furniture and design segment.
+Above all, the floor covering impresses with its excellent ecological balance, as it is made exclusively from natural materials materials Find application.
+Thanks to the latest process technology, the terrazzo trend is increasingly found in Or in other words: furniture- and design segment application.

 What is terrazzo floor?

-Terrazzo floor is a two-layer, mineral composite material that is poured from a cement base, water or lime.
+Terrazzo floor is a two-layer, mineral composite material that is poured from a cement base, water and lime.
 Its special surface structure results from the addition of colored rock splinters.
 Originally, the flooring was invented in medieval Italy for the recovery of stone remains.
-Today, the exceptional cast floor is increasingly used due to its pleasing aesthetics and durability.
+Today, the exceptional cast floor is increasingly being used for its pleasing aesthetics and durability.

 After drying, the ground is sanded, revealing its true character.
 Depending on the subsequent surface treatment and sealing by wax or oil, a lustrous or matt appearance is achieved as desired.
 Hardened and sealed, it is also waterproof.
 Terrazzo specialists produce custom flooring according to the client's taste and budget.